The importance of Synology replication between two NAS

 You can go Home ﹥ the file backup task ﹥ Restore to do a file restore later.

-If you want to view your contents at any time, please turn to File Sync, as it creates no image files.
+If you want to view your contents at any time, please turn to Basic Sync, as it creates no image files.

 Now, you can make Synology replication between two NAS by using the two methods mentioned in this article.
 AOMEI Backupper Standard is highly recommended, because it is not only easy to operate but also equipped with many advanced features.
 Moreover, this freeware can also be used to do a QNAP to QNAP backup.